Security

 What bypasses the gate

-/ping, /current_app, and /return_to_hermes — liveness, introspection, and self-foreground — bypass the master-enable gate so agents and operators can check bridge health and return focus to Hermes without first unlocking actions.
-On the googlePlay flavor, a separate whitelist gate blocks ALL action routes before the master-enable gate even fires — only read-only routes (/screen, /current_app, /get_apps, /clipboard GET, /return_to_hermes) pass.
+On sideload, /ping, /current_app, and /return_to_hermes — liveness, introspection, and self-foreground — bypass the master-enable gate so agents and operators can check bridge health and return focus to Hermes without first unlocking actions.
+On the googlePlay flavor, only harmless probes such as /ping, /events, and /setup can answer; Device Control commands fail closed with error_code: device_control_sideload_only.

 Sideload-only permissions